1. What Cue is

 There's $27 billion in unused gift-card value held by Americans right now, value given to us that quietly expires, gets lost in drawers, or ends up as corporate breakage revenue.
 Christian's line on it: "Let's take back what's ours, and stop giving corporations free money."

-CardCue Pro shipped to the App Store on April 9, 2026, after a long TestFlight beta.
+CardCue Pro launches on the App Store on Tuesday, August 11, 2026, after a long TestFlight beta.
 No seed round.
 No VC.
 No growth-hacking playbook.
 Built by Pika Product Lab LLC, a solo-developer indie iOS studio.

 9. The pull-quotes, in one list